MyxoEE-2

 Individuals often differ greatly in how much energy they spend on behavior that benefits others.
 Such variation raises questions about how genetic differences between individuals that cause large differences in cooperation-investment can coexist for long periods, and how and why their frequencies fluctuate.

-MyxoEE-2 was designed to i) test whether M. xanthus “cooperators” and “cheaters” would co-exist over several cycles of growth and development in well-mixed populations due to frequency-dependence of their fitness ranks, and ii) examine whether distinct cheaters co-culcultured with the same cooperator after starting at the same frequency might diverge in their population dynamics and in their effects on cooperator and total-population dynamics.
+MyxoEE-2 was designed to i) test whether M. xanthus “cooperators” and “cheaters” would co-exist over several cycles of growth and development in well-mixed populations due to frequency-dependence of their fitness ranks, and ii) examine whether distinct cheaters co-cultured with the same cooperator after starting at the same frequency might diverge in their population dynamics and in their effects on cooperator and total-population dynamics.

 MyxoEE-2 was not originally designed to study evolution caused by new mutations arising during the experiment.
 But a fascinating mutation-driven phenotypic transition emerged - a cheater mutated into a new cooperation-proficient genotype named Phoenix.
 Intriguingly, Phoenix’s parent genotype - which cheats on the cooperator used to initiate MyxoEE-2 - is unable to cheat on Phoenix.
 Pursuit of Phoenix’s molecular origin motivated the first use of next-generation sequencing in evolutionary biology.